 Clemson University: Kathleen Valentine, Director

-Medical University of South Carolina: Gail Stuart, Dean
+Medical University of South Carolina: Linda Weglicki, Dean

 University of South Carolina – Aiken: Thayer McGahee, Dean

 University of South Carolina – Columbia: Jeannette Andrews, Dean

 Supports minority students to help them earn Ph.D.s, begin careers at colleges and universities, and diversify campus faculties.
 The SREB-State Doctoral Scholars Program hosts the annual Institute on Teaching and Mentoring, the nation’s largest gathering of minority doctoral scholars, with more than 1,200 attendees.

 Scholars funded by South Carolina in 2017-18: 33